-GATSBY is a satirical musical send-up of F. Scott Fitzgerald’s infamous tale of sex, crime, and the raucous parties of the roaring twenties that will make its New York premiere at the historic Hudson Guild Theater as part of the New York Theater Festival's NY Summerfest 2019 on September 10th, 14th, and 15th.
+GATSBY is a new musical adaption of F. Scott Fitzgerald’s infamous tale of sex, crime, and the raucous parties of the roaring twenties.

 GATSBY follows wannabe stockbroker Nick Carraway, a well-to-do mid-Westerner who moves to Long Island and quickly becomes the center of a web that connects Daisy Buchanan (Nick's debutante cousin), Tom Buchanan (her philandering, polo-playing husband), Myrtle Wilson (his brassy mistress) and Jordan Baker (a flapper-turned-golfer) to one Jay Gatsby, Nick's opulent and mysterious next door neighbor.
 The more closely their lives become entangled, the more quickly they unravel.
 Part tragedy, part comedy, and part musical noir, GATSBY re-colors this vivid founding myth of the American dream through the jazz age's many musical forms.